whanyu1212/order-book-simulator/README.md

   -  It takes an `OrderRequest` and tries to match it against existing orders in the `OrderBook`.
   -  If a match is found, it generates a `Trade` and updates the `OrderBook`.

+- **`WebSocket Trade Feed`**: A WebSocket endpoint (`/ws/trades`) provides a real-time feed of executed trades.
+  - The `ConnectionManager` class manages active WebSocket connections.
+  - When the `MatchingEngine` executes a trade, it broadcasts the trade details to all connected clients.

-### 🚀 Running the API
+### 🚀 Running the API and Trade Simulation
 The primary way to interact with the simulator is through the FastAPI web server.
 Helper scripts are provided in the `scripts` directory.

 1.  **Make Scripts Executable:**
     Before running the scripts for the first time, you need to give them execute permissions.
-The `chmod +x` command is used in Unix-like systems (macOS, Linux) to make a file executable.
     ```bash
     chmod +x scripts/run.sh
     chmod +x scripts/simulate.sh
+    chmod +x scripts/listen_trades.py
     ```

-2.  **Start the Server:**
+2.  **Start the Server (Terminal 1):**
     Open a terminal and run the following script to start the Uvicorn server.
     ```bash
     ./scripts/run.sh
     ```
     The server will be running on `http://127.0.0.1:8000`.
 Leave this terminal running.

+3.  **Listen for Trades (Terminal 2):**
+    Open a **second terminal** and run the `listen_trades.py` script.
+This script connects to the WebSocket endpoint and will print any trades that occur in real-time.
+    ```bash
+    python scripts/listen_trades.py
+    ```
+    Keep this terminal visible so you can see the trade notifications.

-3.  **Run the Simulation Script:**
+4.  **Run the Simulation Script (Terminal 3):**
-    Open a **second terminal** and run the simulation script.
-This script uses `curl` to send HTTP requests to the running server, simulating the registration of traders and the submission of orders.
+    Open a **third terminal** and run the simulation script.
+This script uses `curl` to send HTTP requests to the server, which will trigger trades.
     > **What is `curl`?** `curl` (Client for URL) is a command-line tool used to transfer data to or from a server.
 It's a powerful way to interact with and test APIs directly from the terminal.
     ```bash
     ./scripts/simulate.sh
     ```
-    You will see the output of the API calls, including trader IDs and the state of the order book before and after a trade.
+    As soon as you run this, you will see the trade appear in the second terminal (the one running `listen_trades.py`).

 ---